gershnik/keep-awake/README.md

 # Keep-Awake

-This is a small tool that allows you to keep Windows machine awake.
+This is a small tool that allows you prevent a Windows machine from sleeping/hybernating.
-This is useful, for example, when connectiong to a Windows machine that can sleep over SSH or other similar scenarios.
+This is useful, for example, when connectiong to a Windows machine that is configured to sleep when not used over SSH.

-Unlike other solutions to this task this tool doesn't change global computer settings and so doesn't leave them 'orphaned' if it is abnormally terminated.
+Unlike other solutions to this task `keep-awake` doesn't change global computer settings and so doesn't leave them 'orphaned' if it is abnormally terminated.

 ## Installation